As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 Finally, adjust Force.
 Adding force allows you to manipulate the particles as if gravity was applied to them:

-You should see lots of square particles, moving upwards from the bottom of the scene:
+You will see lots of square particles, moving upwards from the bottom of the scene:

 In the finished effect, we've added a texture sequence to the particles.
 We've used the Patch Editor to control when each frame changes.
 At this point, you could simply apply a material and texture to the particles instead.